hertogp/pfx/README.md

 Since a string is first parsed as an IP prefix, EUI-64's like "11:22:33:44:55:66:77:88" will come out as an IPv6 prefix with their `maxlen` property set to `128`.
-So, when in doubt, parse EUI's with `Pfx.from_mac/1`.
-That also supports the tuple formats.
+So, when in doubt, parse EUI's with `Pfx.from_mac/1`, which also supports the tuple formats.
+Like `Pfx.new/1`, this function always returns a `t:Pfx.t/0`-struct.

-    # turns it into IPv6
+    # new/1 turns it into IPv6
     iex> new("11:22:33:44:55:66:77:88")
     %Pfx{bits: <<0x11::16, 0x22::16, 0x33::16, 0x44::16, 0x55::16, 0x66::16, 0x77::16, 0x88::16>>, maxlen: 128}